 - Do I need to delegate or sub-delegate the same authorities to all employees within a common position classification?

 No. Although delegations are associated with positions, each position may have unique responsibilities and the assigned delegations should align with that work.

 - How frequently should I review the authority that I have delegated?

-You should review your delegations with each delegatee annually to achieve clarity and consistency, to ensure proper alignment between management authority, responsibility, and accountability, and to make adjustments as appropriate.
+You should review your delegations within your unit at least annually to ensure proper alignment between management authority, responsibility, and accountability, and to make adjustments as appropriate.
 An ideal opportunity for reviewing the delegations is the annual performance review, as well as in concert with any personnel changes or unit reorganization that may occur.

 - How do I obtain the authority to sign documents I need to sign for my job?

 Ask your supervisor.
 If your supervisor does not have the authority to sign the contract, someone in your organization does or knows who does.
-Only an individual who has authority may sub-delegate that authority, if authorized to do so.
+Only an individual who has authority may sub-delegate that authority to a position that reports to them.